Calculus 1 - Full College Course

 • Examples are provided to illustrate writing functions as compositions of functions.

-• The video concludes by explaining the chain rule and providing a formula for the derivative of a to the x.
+• The text concludes by summarizing the chain rule and providing examples, including the derivative of five to the x.

 08:58:16